elsieclark/superqueue/README.md

 const myQueue = new SuperQueue(queueConfig);
 ```

-It is possible to set both a rate and an interval for a single Queue.
+It is possible to set both a `rate` and an `interval` for a single Queue.

 ### Advanced Queue Item Configuration: Priority and Name ###

-Each item added to the queue may be accompanied by options, including `priority` (larger numbers = higher priority, default = 10) and `name` (returned by EventEmitter when item begins or finishes execution).
+Each item added to the queue may be accompanied by options, including `name` (returned by EventEmitter when item begins or finishes execution) and `priority` (larger numbers = higher priority, default = 10).

 ```js